Signed in as:

 Welcome to Slowburn — a slow burn podcast designed for creative renegades, deep thinkers, and passionate readers.
-We celebrate the stories that smolder, the books that face bans, and the deep conversation that ignites without rush.
-Hosted by Steph and Mis, Slowburn is the intersection where the witchy meets the wordy.
+We celebrate the stories that smolder, the books that challenge convention, and the deep conversations that ignite without rush.
+Hosted by Mis, Slowburn is the perfect space where the witchy meets the wordy—a sanctuary for storytelling, spirituality, and soulful exploration.
+Here, literary discussion intertwines with intuitive practices like tarot readings, curated spell satchels, and rituals crafted to inspire both mind and spirit.

 In this episode, we introduce you to the world of the Slow Burn Podcast, where creative renegades explore the amazing possibilities available for those willing to dive in.
 We engage in deep conversation about the many different ways that the Slow Burn Podcast can be used to create, innovate, and push the boundaries of what's possible.